...

 2. Elementary Education - Educación Primaria.

-3. Secondary Education.
+3. Secondary School.

 Compulsory Secondary Education - Educación Secundaria Obligatoria.